 The Victorian Government’s preferred site for the second service is cohealth Central City, 53 Victoria Street.
 As one of the largest community health services in Victoria, cohealth’s diverse range of established health and social services mean it is well located to be a site for a second facility.

 The government will work with health and drug reform experts, Victoria Police and the City of Melbourne and will engage with stakeholders.
 A final site for the SIR will be selected within the City of Melbourne.

 To achieve this, the government will appoint former Chief Commissioner of Victoria Police, Ken Lay AO, APM to lead the consultation for the government.

 Mr Lay will lead the consultation process to compile evidence and data to inform the advice to government on the final site selection and actions to maintain and enhance safety and amenity.

 Mr Lay will consider: drug activity and harms; existing health and social services; safety and amenity; the built environment; transport and policing and infrastructure limitations of the site (including factors that would prevent timely delivery of a SIR in the City of Melbourne).

 Specifically, the responsibilities of Mr Lay are to:

 - work with health and drug reform experts to collect and analyse relevant data and evidence related to identified factors

 - oversee a public community engagement process on site selection, actively seeking the views of people who inject drugs, residents, businesses and other key stakeholders (including Victoria Police, the City of Melbourne, health and community services and other authorities), including on the preferred site and actions to maintain and enhance safety and amenity

-- report to the Minister for Health by the end of 2020 on site selection and actions to maintain and enhance safety and amenity for a supervised injecting room in the City of Melbourne.
+- report to the Minister for Health on site selection and actions to maintain and enhance safety and amenity for a SIR in the City of Melbourne.